Home Compare CSL vs GEBN.SW

 Carlisle Companies vs Geberit: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Carlisle Companies carrying a narrow edge on profitability.
-Geberit still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Carlisle Companies carrying a narrow edge on valuation.
+Geberit still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CSL: Russell 1000, GEBN.SW: STOXX 600).